FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Details of Offline Stage

+Thus, increasing $b_i$ weakly increases all pairwise surplus values involving $s_i$, making $s_i$ no less attractive in the candidate matching stage.
+If the route-aware allocation were exactly monotone, this would imply exact ES-side monotonicity.
+With eACO-VRP, the selected ES set may be slightly perturbed by route feasibility, service-window compatibility, travel cost, and AP capacity.
+By the bounded approximation-error definition, any additional utility gain caused by such route-induced non-monotonicity and pricing approximation is at most $\epsilon_i$.

+\textit{Critical-value-like payment.} For each winning ES $s_i$, Step~3 treats its effective bid as a variable and performs binary search over the feasible interval to find the smallest effective bid that keeps $s_i$ in the winning set.
+The resulting value is used to determine the payment $p_{i,k}^{\mathrm{ES}}$ within the settlement band.
+Under exact monotonicity and exact critical-value pricing, this payment would eliminate profitable unilateral bid deviations.
+Under approximate monotonicity and finite-precision binary search, all remaining deviation gains are bounded by $\epsilon_i$.
+Therefore, for any misreported bid $\hat b_i$,

-\textbf{\textit{(ii)} AP side (sellers).} Now fix an AP $v_k$ and consider its per-unit ask $a_k$, treating all ES bids and other APs' asks as fixed.
-Under the single-parameter simplification, $a_k$ is $v_k$'s single strategic parameter.
+\textbf{\textit{(ii) AP side.}} Now fix any AP $v_k$ and treat all ES bids and other APs' asks as given.
+Under the single-parameter abstraction, $v_k$ reports a per-unit ask $a_k$.

-\textit{Approximate monotone allocation (Steps~1 \& 2).} In Step~1, APs are sorted in nondecreasing order of $\mathrm{ask}_k=a_k$.
-Lowering $a_k$ can only move $v_k$ upward in this list, never downward.
-Since Off-AIC$^2$ only considers the top-$K^\ast$ APs, once $v_k$ lies in the top-$K^\ast$ at some ask $a_k$, it remains in the top-$K^\ast$ for any lower ask $a'_k<a_k$.
+\textit{Approximate monotone allocation.} In Step~1, APs are sorted in nondecreasing order of $\mathrm{ask}_k=a_k$.
+Lowering $a_k$ can only move $v_k$ upward in the sorted list and therefore cannot worsen its admission rank.
+Since Off-AIC$^2$ admits the top-$K^\ast$ APs into the matching stage, once $v_k$ is admitted at ask $a_k$, it remains admitted for any lower ask $a_k'<a_k$.